About Us

 What do you enjoy most about working with students at UND?

 Having the opportunity to make a positive impact on their academic experience.
-Every student’s journey is unique, and it’s incredibly rewarding supporting students and seeing them reach their goals!
+Every student’s journey is unique, and it’s incredibly rewarding to support students and see them reach their goals!

 What’s your favorite way to spend a North Dakota snow day?